Packback was created to facilitate discussions at a high threshold of quality through:

 - Managing a very large number of students

-In absence of these algorithms, Packback is no different than a typical discussion forum, but the importance of these algorithms and the necessity of high quality feedback in education can’t be understated!
-While the Learning Management System forum serves the purpose for in-class logistics (ex: Where do I find the case study?
+In absence of these algorithms, Packback is no different than a typical discussion forum.
+However, the importance of these algorithms and the necessity of high quality feedback in education can’t be understated!
+While the Learning Management System (LMS) forum serves the purpose for in-class logistics (ex: Where do I find the case study?
 What’s on the exam?”), it’s not possible to conduct a high quality academic discussion (or grade for it) due to a lack of quality control, lack of feedback delivery, and lack of a technological capability of assessing quality.

 Packback looks to make a big class feel smaller as we bring the Socratic Method to class.
 Packback’s algorithms make that same experience possible in environments with hundreds of students.
 These algorithms include: